-- Make your own wattle and daub.
+- Construct your own timber framed buildings using card and black paper straws. - Make your own wattle and daub.
 Use hazel twigs to create a weave of sticks, then mix clay, sand and a little bit of straw to make daub.
 Spread the daub on the wattle using your hands. - Get lots of pictures of buildings, some old and some new.
 Ask the children to place them in the order they were built.